blagojevicana/causal-inference/README.md

 ![Figure_4](figures/Figure_4.png)

+### 6. Hypothesis testing

-Now we need to estimate uncertainty around causal effect, and we do this by **bootstrapping**.
+Now we need to estimate uncertainty around causal effect.
+Are we certain that the causal effect is 0.0068 for Men and 0.0032 for Women, or could that be because of random noise in the data?
+We will do this by using **hypothesis testing**.

+Hypothesis tetsing works by first setting up the hypotheses:

+H0: ATE = 0 (sending the email does nothing)
+H1: ATE ≠ 0 (sending the email does something)

+It is possible that sending the email something does something, but very rarely, in which case we would not have enough evidence to say H0 is false.
+We have to make sure that H1 is happening often enough that we can reject H0.
+We do this by calculating the **p-value**: *If H0 is true, how suprising is our data?*

+Since we only have one dataset, we will simulate different samples by **bootstrapping**.
 Bootstrapping means repeatedly resampling the estimated individual effects with replacement and recomputing the mean.
 Doing this 1000 times creates a distribution of possible ATE values.
 The 2.5th and 97.5th percentiles give a 95% confidence interval.

+0 is outside the 95% confidence interval ⇔ p-value < 0.05

 ![Figure_5](figures/Figure_5.png)